pangeo-data/pangeo/docs/architecture.rst

 Technical Architecture
 ======================

-Interoperability, extensibility, and portability are core concepts defining the Pangeo technical architecture.
+Interoperability, extensibility, and portability are key concepts defining the Pangeo technical architecture.
 Rather than designing and creating a single monolithic application, our vision is an ecosystem of tools that can be used together.
 We want you to be able to easily build your own Pangeo, whatever that